-P2-ascend a bulging corner with a flared crack, above the belay, thuggish 5.10d.
-Excellent protection which is very awkward to place.
+P2: ascend a bulging corner with a flared crack, above the belay, thuggish 5.10d.
+It has excellent protection which is very awkward to place.

 The pitches are short, but you'll want to bring a full rack, and I highly recommend a #4 Camalot for pitch three.

 This route was free climbed in 1964 in Kroenhopher boots, with pitons for pro- a very impressive ascent.
 The first pitch mantel was a bit easier before the right hand "bucket hold" broke.
 There are several ways to do this mantel, the easiest (for me) is to match on the bucket hold (now a rounded pinch) before throwing your left foot up above the bulge.
 The mantel is certainly more difficult for shorter folks.
 Avoid this and all other Castle Rock routes when it is hot out, unless you like climbing on greased soap stone.
 Pitches 1 & 2, and 3 & 4 can be combined if you so desire.
 There is (as of 11-2000) a dangerous block fracturing off the flake on the 5.9 5th pitch just waiting for the unsuspecting leader to pull on it.
 If you elect to rap off from the top of the 4th pitch it is fun to catch a TR on the Boot Lead and the wall above (just leave QDs and lockers on the anchor and the last person up can clean them for the rap).